 The arrows along the top portion of the gradient allow you to adjust the color index of each xform by dragging.
-This is helpful because it gives and overall view where you can view all indices at once.
-The main window suffers from only showing the index of the current xform, which makes it difficult to get an idea of where they are located in relation to each other.
+This is helpful because it gives an overall view where you can see all indices at once, as opposed to the main window which suffers from only showing the index of the current xform, which makes it difficult to get an idea of where they are located in relation to each other.

 Exiting the Palette Editor by clicking Ok will assign the current palette back to the palette of the flame in the main editor window.
 Exiting by clicking Cancel will restore that palette back to what it originally was before opening the Palette Editor.

 Note that regardless of what button is clicked, edits to the palette files themselves are always saved automatically.

 Create a new palette file with a defualt name of user-palettes_x.xml in the settings folder.
 It will contain one default empty palette in it which will be displayed in the list box.

 Copy Palette File